shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Hmm…”

 “The only problem is…” Muddy threw another stone into the river.
 “Being able to see what you’re doing yourself while in the dark.
-That’s why I only use this blindspot when doing things with my hands.”
+That’s why I only use this blind spot when doing things with my hands.”
 She shrugged.
 “Mostly really personal things, like—”

 “Ok, ok, I don’t want to know.”
 Ersie threw a stone in the river.

-“But yeah, do it in the dark and she can’t see you do it.”
+“But yeah, do it in the dark, don’t look at what you’re doing, and she can’t see you do it.”

-“But *I* need to be able to see what I’m doing.”
+“But I *need* to be able to see what I’m doing.”

 “That’s a real pickle, for sure.”